artefactual/archivematica/hack/README.md

 In the event that `make bootstrap` fails to run while installing, the Bootstrap components may need to be installed individually inside the application.
-This error message is more likely if you are attemping to install Archivematica on a Mac.
+This error message is more likely if you are attempting to install Archivematica on a Mac.

 First, go into the Makefile and comment out everything in the